Ask Me: How Old Were Your Kids When You Started Taking Big Trips?

 The summer before our son turned one, we spent several weeks driving around the West, car-camping and dayhiking mostly.
 We backpacked a bit with him as an infant, but we encountered the rule of diminishing returns in the sense that it was hard to get very far with a baby when we’re carrying him and so much infant-related stuff (including clean and used diapers) and have to frequently stop to attend to his needs.
-Once our daughter came along, two-and-a-half years after our son, my wife and I put backpacking as a family on hold for several years.
+Once our daughter came along, two-and-a-half years after our son, my wife and I put backpacking as a family on hold for a few years.
 I still backpacked for my work, and my wife would get out occasionally with friends (while I stayed home with the kids).

 Dayhiking is very accessible with young kids.
 Before they’re walking, you can carry them and are only limited by how far you can walk.
 When they were toddlers, I believed strongly in letting them walk as much as they wanted, to instill in them the understanding that they will hike and not be carried unless necessary; this requires some patience, because little kids are very slow and stop to check out every stick, rock, bug, flower, etc. But you want them to be eager hikers by the time they’re four and five, when you certainly can’t carry a kid.

 I found that with both of our kids, age six was a turning point where they had the stamina for hiking enough distance to start backpacking with them.
-Until they were nine or 10 years old, they would carry only a small daypack with some water and a few small, stuffed animals inside (my kids are relatively small; some bigger kids might start younger).
+Until they were nine or 10 years old, they would carry only a small daypack with some water and a few small, stuffed animals inside (my kids were relatively small; some bigger kids might start younger).
 I don’t know whether you’ve already found my “10 Tips For Raising Outdoors-Loving Kids,” but one of those tips is to wait until your child asks to carry more weight before giving him or her a heavier backpack.